 Belonging to the "Krasohoria" Region, also known as the Wine-Making Villages, Omodos holds fame for its vineyards and local wineries.
 The area boasts a reputation as one of the finest grape cultivating regions in Cyprus.

 The heart of the village features a wide-stone paved square adorned with charming narrow alleys, alongside coffee shops, restaurants, taverns, and shops offering souvenirs, local sweets, and delicacies.
 Notably, a local specialty known as Arkatena, artisanal rusks or "koulouria" produced in the village, should not be missed.

-Important part of Omodos is the Holy Cross Monastery, which is one of the oldest monasteries on the island.
-Remarkable sites of the Monastery are the Ecclesiastical Treasury Museum, the Struggle Museum (National Liberation Museum) and the Museum of Byzantine Icons ("Mega Synodiko").
+A significant landmark within Omodos is the Holy Cross Monastery, which ranks among the oldest monasteries on the island.
+Noteworthy sites within the Monastery include the Ecclesiastical Treasury Museum, the Struggle Museum (National Liberation Museum), and the Museum of Byzantine Icons ("Mega Synodiko").

-Other museums found in the village are the Medieval Linos (wine-pressing mill), the Traditional Houses exhibiting the local lifestyle of the past and a Gallery with artworks of Cypriot artists inspired by the village and the surrounding area.
+Additionally, the village hosts several other museums, such as the Medieval Linos (wine-pressing mill), the Traditional Houses showcasing the local lifestyle of the past, and a Gallery exhibiting artworks by Cypriot artists inspired by the village and its surrounding area.